MadLadSquad/MadLadSquadSite/desktop.md

 across all applications, not just ours
 1. Themes will have inheritance, that being, the theme author handles the compatibility of a theme, not the application author, removing the unnecessary maintenance burden many open source maintainers face with custom themes.
 By that logic any application can override the master theme whenever it wants if it wants to provide its own look.
-Applications will never be forced to be compatible with themes and standard theming are themselves an extension of the core [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) toolkit
+Applications will never be forced to be compatible with themes and standard theming is itself an extension of the core [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) toolkit
 1. Themes support standard extensions so that applications can expose additional variables to themes